igvteam/igv/scripts/java9/readme.txt

 igv.bat       (for Windows)
-igv.sh        (for LINUX and MAC OsX) igv.command   (for MAC OsX, double-click to start)
+igv.sh        (for Linux and macOS) igv.command   (for macOS, double-click to start)

+The _hidpi versions of these scripts will scale up the UI for users with HiDPI displays.
+They are unnecessary for Mac users.

 The bat and shell scripts are configured to start IGV with 4GB of memory.
 This is a reasonable default for most machines.
 If you are